sksabir019/RAGentic/flow.md

 1. **User Action**: The frontend upload page sends a multipart request to `POST /api/documents/upload` on the API gateway.
 2. **Gateway Validation**: The Express backend enforces JWT authentication, checks file size/type limits, and writes logs with a new trace ID.
-3. **Processing Path**:
+3. **Processing Path & Queueing**:
+   - The backend always writes an entry to the `document-ingestion` BullMQ queue (Redis) so the upload response can return immediately.
+When Redis requires a password (default dev stack), the backend derives host/port/pass from `REDIS_URL`; failed connections prevent the job from being enqueued and surface as upload errors.
-   - **With Ingestion Agent**: The gateway forwards the file reference to the ingestion agent (port 3001).
+   - **With Ingestion Agent**: The queue job triggers the ingestion agent (port 3001).
 The agent extracts text, splits it into chunks, and generates embeddings before handing processed chunks back to the gateway.
-   - **Without Agent**: The gateway runs the same logic internally through `DocumentProcessingService` (pdf-parse, Mammoth, tokenizer, embedding fallback).
+   - **Without Agent**: The queue job uses `DocumentProcessingService` directly (pdf-parse, Mammoth, tokenizer, embedding fallback).
+This path is also used when agents are offline.
-4. **Storage**: Chunks, metadata, and embeddings are persisted through the database adapter (PostgreSQL or MongoDB) and cached in memory for quick lookup.
-Status updates are sent back to the client so the UI can show progress.
+4. **Storage & Status Updates**: Chunks, metadata, and embeddings are persisted through the database adapter (PostgreSQL or MongoDB) and cached for quick lookup.
+Job status is updated after each stage so the Upload page can display queued → processing → ready/failure states in real time.
+5. **Worker Lifecycle**: The Node worker in `backend/src/workers/documentIngestionWorker.ts` listens on the same queue.
+You can run it inside Docker (default) or locally via `npm run worker:documents` as long as Redis credentials match (`REDIS_URL=redis://:redis123@127.0.0.1:6379/0`).

 ## 2. Authentication Context